soumitradev/BruhOS/README.md

 Running the `toolchain.sh` script will install the cross compiler at `~/.local/bin/cross_compiler/x86_64/`.
 It includes gcc, gdb, and binutils.
 The cross compiler binaries have the prefix `x86-64-elf-`.
 So for example, to run `gcc`, you will have to run `~/.local/bin/cross_compiler/x86_64/bin/x86-64-elf-gcc`.
 Note how the prefix is prepended to the binary we want to run.

+**NOTE:** To make this process faster, you will have to set the number of threads as a variable, which is usually 1 more than the number of threads your machine has.
+My machine has 8 threads, so I set the `THREADS` variable in the `toolchain.sh` script to 9.
+Please check the number of threads you have, and change that variable in the `toolchain.sh` script accordingly.

 As of writing, the latest gcc, gdb and binutils versions are 10.2.0, 9.2 and 2.35 respectively.
 If you want a different version, replace the `BINUTILSVERSION`, `GCCVERSION`, and `GDBVERSION` variables in the same `toolchain.sh` script.

 **Note:** Don't run this script as superuser.
 Running the script will require a stable internet connection and a cup of coffee because it takes a while ;)